jgdelrio/DataScienceInterviews/Probability/Probability.md

 But it doesn't matter.
 Let's take any of the possibilities:  x | B | B | x | x | x

-The main point here to be aware off is the fact that when the opponent pulls the trigger and it didn't fire, there are 4 positions or possibilities in which the revolver may have been.
+The main point here is to be aware of the fact that when the opponent pulls the trigger and it didn't fire, there are 4 positions or possibilities in which the revolver may have been.